Nobel Peace Prize: Who is Ales Bialiatski?

 "He has devoted his life to promoting democracy and peaceful development in his home country," said the head of the Norwegian Nobel Committee, Berit Reiss-Andersen, announcing this year's three Nobel Pieace Prize winners.

-Mr Bialitski was first arrested and jailed in 2011-14 on tax evasion charges he has always denied.
+Mr Bialiatski - who has received numerous international human rights awards - spent three years in jail after being convicted on tax evasion charges he has always denied in 2011.
+He was released in 2014.

-He was detained again in 2020 following massive protests over what opposition says were rigged elections in Belarus that kept Mr Lukashenko in power.
+He was detained again in 2020 following massive street protests over what opposition activists say were rigged elections that kept Mr Lukashenko in power.

+"Government authorities have repeatedly sought to silence Ales Bialiatski," Ms Reiss-Andersen said.

-"Despite tremendous personal hardship, Mr Bialiatski has not yielded an inch in his fight for human rights and democracy in Belarus," the committee said.
+"Despite tremendous personal hardship, Mr Bialiatski has not yielded an inch in his fight for human rights and democracy in Belarus," she added.

-Just before his arrest two years ago, Mr Bialitski wrote on his Facebook page that the Belarusian authorities "are acting as a regime of occupation".
+Just before his arrest two years ago, Mr Bialiatski wrote on his Facebook page that the Belarusian authorities "are acting as a regime of occupation".

 "Hundreds of thousands of demonstrators across all of Belarus, and hundreds [of them are] detained."